chetandahal80/radiation_mapping_uav/README.md

 Once all three are running, the drone begins autonomous frontier-based exploration and the fused radiation/occupancy map builds live in RViz.

-## Known Issues

-- **Altitude drift** — the drone's altitude drifts away from its predefined setpoint of 1.8 m during flight.